 So, the question is what to consider when buying a desktop computer for video editing?

-For 2K-4K videos, the more RAM, the better, at least 32GB Ram because in the editing process you will use a lot of multitasking such as surfing the web, editing photos for videos ...
+For 2K-4K videos, the more RAM, the better, at least 16GB, or 32GB Ram because in the editing process you will use a lot of multitasking such as surfing the web, editing photos for videos ...
 Bus Ram as high as possible should use Bus 3000HZ or higher for the ability to exchange data between components in the PC is stable.

 For editing software like Adobe Premiere, After Effect, Davinci Resolve, Sony Vegas, ... it will not consume too much GPU vRAM so when choosing a graphics card you can ignore this problem. but should choose a graphics card model with a very strong GPU core.
 The current RTX 2060 Supper and RTX 2070 Supper are arguably the best performance graphics cards for the price.